iamkirankumaryadav/Library/Data Science/Cross Validation.md

 <h2 name='loocv'>4.
 Leave One Out Cross Validation | LOOCV</h2>

-- K = N (where N is the total number of data points), meaning each data point gets used for testing once.
+- K = N (Total number of data points), each data point gets used for testing once.
 - Leave one data point out for testing and use the rest for training.
 - This approach is exhaustive, as you train and validate the model on all possible data points.
+- Useful for small datasets, very slow process, computationally expensive, can have high variance.

 [CV](https://amueller.github.io/ml-training-intro/slides/03-cross-validation-grid-search.html#21)